Here's how to stream Babygirl in the UK, this year's steamiest thriller

 Where can I stream Baby Girl?

 Major platforms will no doubt be falling over themselves to acquire this widely talked about film.
-Amazon Prime Video and Apple TV will most likely have the flick available for digital purchase in the UK while, thanks to A24’s partnership with Warner Bros, it’s likely that HBO Max will take priority streaming rights, a site sadly not available for us here in the UK.
+Amazon Prime Video and Apple TV will most likely have the flick available for digital purchase in the UK while, thanks to A24’s partnership with Warner Bros, it’s likely that HBO Max will take priority streaming rights – a site that can only be accessed here in the UK with the help of a trusted VPN.

 What is Babygirl about?